We patted ourselves on the back, congratulating ourselves on only having “good debt”. The more you live, the more you learn.

 Obviously, we can’t predict the future, but if you’re a bit of a nomad, you might want to rent for a while.
+Oink Money guarantor loans are suitable for anyone without a credit history, for example a first time borrower.
+These are great for debt consolidation, and a friend or family member can increase your chances of borrowing.
 If you find that you can’t imagine living anywhere else, then it’s time to think about buying.

 Also, if there aren’t many opportunities in your industry in your current area, this is a warning sign against buying a home.
 If your current company folds or has a large downsizing, you might not be able to find a position nearby (after all, your coworkers will be applying to the few positions nearby).

 If your company is a major employer for the area, this is a bigger red flag.
 If they were to shut their doors, your entire company will be left looking for work.
 Houses will go up for sale, but who will buy them?

 Regarding student loans, do you really know what you want to do with your life?
 If not, figure that out before you start taking out student loans. lunteer.
 Do whatever it takes to figure out what you want to be “when you grow up”.
 Otherwise, you might take on debt that your future career can’t sustain.

 For example, if you start school with a desire to be an engineer, but end up wanting to be a journalist, your future earnings just took a major hit.
 If you’ve spent years borrowing money, assuming your engineer’s salary could pay it off, your journalist paycheck might not go as far as needed.

 Borrowing without a good plan for the future could turn life into a nightmare.
 If you borrow wisely, mortgages and student loans can absolutely help you afford the life of your dreams.
 That’s when they become “good debt”.